HensonMa/DSC210-Comparison-Study-of-NumPy-PyTorch-and-TensorFlow-for-NLA-Operations/README.md

   - psutil
   - gc

-- Ensure that CUDA is supported in your enviroment.
+- Ensure that CUDA is supported in your environment.

 - Open each jupyter notebook file accordingly for different matrix operations and run all the cells of the notebook.